jfioasd/esolang-analysis/misc/factor_useful.md

-I think golfing languages outdesign each other simply because some of them have better 1-byte sequence processing functions than others.
+I think golfing languages outdesign each other because some of them have better sequence processing functions than others.
+For example they have builtins for palindromize, center, Husk has count-by, etc.

 (Not noting that number operations are not that useful in golf than sequences ...
 Numbers are the most common datatype in golflangs, but lists are the most useful datatype.)